dsyer/presos/decks/microservice-security.md

 * It's not a "standard" (but there are ready made implementations)
 * For user authentication, need to collect user credentials in app
 * No separation of client app from user authentication
+* Not optimal for large composite system

+## OAuth2 Key Features

+* Extremely simple for clients
+* Access tokens carry information (beyond identity)
+* Resources are free to interpret token content

+## So what's wrong with that?

+* Nothing, but...
+* No standard (yet) for request signing

 ## Quick Introduction to OAuth2